ECONOMIST.COM REDESIGN

 AND IDEATION WORKSHOPS

-As part of the early discovery process, my team also ran several ideation workshops with colleagues in the editorial and commercial teams involving Edenspiekermann, a design agency specialized in digital news.
+During the discovery phase, my team also facilitated ideation workshops with editorial and commercial teams, in collaboration with Edenspiekermann, a digital news design agency.

 USER INTERVIEWS